Wavelet-Based Segmentation on the Sphere: Experiments

-Table \ref{tab:earth} gives the number of unclassified points at each iteration ($|\Lambda^{(i)}|$) of the WSSA method and the computation time in seconds, from which we can see the WSSA method takes about 10 iterations to converge in general.
+Table \ref{tab:earth} gives the number of unclassified points at each iteration ($|\Lambda^{(i)}|$) of the WSSA method and the computation time in seconds, from which we can see the WSSA method takes about 10 iterations to converge in general, where each iteration takes roughly the same amount of computation time since in each iteration the computation time is dominated by a complete round-trip of wavelet transforms (which has yet to be optimised utilising the data structure in the proposed segmentation method).
 Note that after the third iteration, the number of unclassified pixels is already very low compared with the whole number of pixels on the sphere $|\bar{\mathbb{S}}^2|$.
 Moreover, from Table \ref{tab:earth}, we see the WSSA-H method needs the longest computation time, while the K-means needs the shortest; for the WSSA-D method, the greater $N$, the longer the computation time required.

 The second example is on segmenting a light probe image of a natural scene: the Uffizi Gallery in Florence\footnote{ The data were downloaded from the webpage: \url{http://www.pauldebevec.com/Probes/}.}.
 A light probe image was created by taking two pictures of a mirrored ball ninety degrees apart and assembling the two radiance maps into a full sphere.
-We refer to \cite{lPI} for more details.

 Fig.\ \ref{fig-lightprobe-uffizi} shows the results of segmenting the light probe image of the Uffizi Gallery, with $\epsilon= 0.05$ used in the WSSA method.
 The same conclusions as those of the Earth map segmentation are obtained.
 Nonetheless, specific to the example here, in separating the sky and the bright parts of the windows within the test data the WSSA method is better at detecting detailed structures than the K-means method, for example, in the window frames shown in the zoomed-in figures in Fig.\ \ref{fig-lightprobe-uffizi} (e)--(h).
 Again, the WSSA-D and WSSA-H methods are slightly better than the WSSA-A method which uses axisymmetric wavelets, but WSSA-A is faster (see Table \ref{tab:lightprobe}).